Bdot42/mfakto/README.txt

 - Install AMD APP SDK >= 2.5
 - cd src
-- edit Makefile, set the AMD_APP_DIR location
+- Set AMD_APP_DIR in Makefile to the SDK's location if not installed in the default location.
 - make
+- mfakto should be compiled assuming no errors, in the root folder of mfakto.

 #############################
 # 1.2 Compilation (Windows) #